Arthur MacArthur Sr.: Family

 Around 1844, MacArthur married Aurelia Belcher (1819–1864), the daughter of a wealthy industrialist.
 They had two sons, Arthur Jr., born in Chicopee Falls, Massachusetts, in 1845, and Frank, born in Wisconsin in 1853.

 At the outbreak of the American Civil War, Arthur Jr., then sixteen, became passionate about the Union cause.
 MacArthur appealed directly to President Abraham Lincoln to secure an appointment for Arthur Jr. to the United States Military Academy, but the boy was so eager to join the Union cause, he deferred the academy to volunteer for service.
-MacArthur assisted his then-seventeen-year-old son in obtaining a commission as an adjutant and first lieutenant in the 24th Wisconsin Volunteer Infantry Regiment, under Colonel Charles H. Larrabee.
-Arthur Jr. went on to earn the Medal of Honor for his actions in the Civil War, and pursued a career in the Army, eventually rising to the rank of Lieutenant General (three star), and serving as American Governor-General of the Philippines.
+MacArthur assisted his then-seventeen-year-old son in obtaining a commission as an adjutant and first lieutenant in the 24th Wisconsin Infantry Regiment, under Colonel Charles H. Larrabee.
+Arthur Jr. went on to earn the Medal of Honor for his actions in the Civil War, and pursued a career in the Army, eventually rising to the rank of lieutenant general (three star), and serving as American Governor-General of the Philippines.
 Arthur Jr. was also the father of American five-star General and World War II hero Douglas MacArthur.

 After the death of his wife, Aurelia, MacArthur married Mary E. (Willcut) Hopkins (1824–1899), the widow of Benjamin F. Hopkins.